lubiana/no-framework-tutorial/15-adding-content.md

 You can now navigate your Browser to [localhost:1235/page][http://localhost:1235/page] and try out if everything works.

 Of course this code is far from looking good.
-We heavily rely on the pages being files in the filesystem, and the action should never be aware of the filesystem in the first place, also we have a lot of string replacements and other repetetive code in the file.
-And phpstan is gonna scream at us a lot, but if we rewrite the code to satisfy all the checks we would add even more lines to that simple class, so lets move on to the next chapter where we move all the logic to seperate classes following our holy SOLID principles :)
+We heavily rely on the pages being files in the filesystem, and the action should never be aware of the filesystem in the first place, also we have a lot of string replacements and other repetitive code in the file.
+And phpstan is going to scream at us a lot, but if we rewrite the code to satisfy all the checks we would add even more lines to that simple class, so lets move on to the next chapter where we move all the logic to separate classes following our holy SOLID principles :)